ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     as JWS Compact Serialization string as defined by [RFC7515 section 7.1](https://tools.ietf.org/html/rfc7515#section-7.1).

--   Embedded Claim Signatories, Brokers, Claim Clearinghouses, and their Clients MUST conform to the
+-   Embedded Token Signatories, Brokers, Passport Clearinghouses, and their Clients MUST conform to the
     [GA4GH AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md)
     requirements for Embedded Tokens in their use of Passport Visas.